 - 2 cups extra virgin olive oil

 - ¼ cup (about 1 small head of garlic) garlic cloves

-- Place the potatoes in a baking dish that will hold them snugly, in a single layer, and with enough height to cover them with the oil, without getting too near the top edge.
+- Prepare the potatoes.
+Place the potatoes in a baking dish that will hold them snugly, in a single layer, and with enough height to cover them with the oil, without getting too near the top edge.
 Set aside.

-- Remove them from the oven and let them cool at room temperature in the oil.
+- Cool.
+Remove them from the oven and let them cool at room temperature in the oil.

-- Use a slotted spoon to transfer the potatoes and every bit of the garlic to a mixing bowl.
+- Remove potatoes and garlic from oil and mash.
+Use a slotted spoon to transfer the potatoes and every bit of the garlic to a mixing bowl.
 Use a large fork to mash everything together.
 (I prefer the potatoes to be chunky for this dish.)

-- Season generously to taste with salt and pepper.
-(Here's How to Season to Taste.)
+- Season.
+Season generously to taste with salt and pepper.
+(Here's How.)